TITLE 29

 27 Del.
 Laws, c.
 12, §§ 2, 3; Code 1935, § 337; 29 Del.
 C. 1953, § 903; 70 Del.
 Laws, c.
 186, § 183 Del.
 Laws, c.
 458, § 13

-(a)(1) If a bill or resolution is amended, the Division of Legislative Services shall prepare an engrossed copy of the bill or joint resolution for the Governor and publication in the Session Laws and the simple or concurrent resolution for publication on the General Assembly’s website.
+(a)(1) If a bill or resolution is amended, the Division of Legislative Services shall prepare an engrossed copy of the bill or joint resolution for the Governor and publication in the Session Laws.
+The Division shall prepare an engrossed copy of the bill, joint resolution, simple resolution, or concurrent resolution for publication on the General Assembly’s website.

 (2) In preparing the engrossed copy of a bill or resolution, the Division of Legislative Services may correct manifest clerical, typographical, and grammatical errors created during the amendment process.